 Generally, patients remain cognitively intact and do not suffer from other signs of inflammation (e.g. fevers or sweats or meningism) 1.

 These lesions histologically demonstrate a lymphocytic perivascular inflammatory pattern 4.
-However, the condition is still poorly understood and, based on its natural history, an (auto)immune-mediated or other inflammatory pathogenesis of unknown aetiology is proposed 1,4.
+However, the condition is still poorly understood and, based on its natural history, an (auto)immune-mediated or other inflammatory pathogenesis of unknown etiology is proposed 1,4.

 MRI is the imaging modality of choice for the assessment of patients with suspected brainstem pathology.
 The protocol should include contrast.

 The appearance of CLIPPERS on MRI is fairly unique, characterized by multiple punctate, patchy and linear regions of contrast enhancement relatively confined to the pons 1.
 Similar changes may also be visible caudal and rostral to the pons, in the cerebellar peduncles and in the cerebellar hemispheres 1.

 Despite striking post contrast appearances, there is relatively little edema or positive mass effect.
 No vasculitic angiographic changes (i.e. no beading) are reported 1.

 Susceptibility weighted imaging can reveal prominent veins and punctate regions of signal loss 5.

 Treatment and prognosis

 Patients typically respond rapidly to administration of glucocorticosteroids but have a tendency to relapse if immunosuppression is ceased.
 As such long-term immunosuppression is recommended 1.